-A once bubbling, engaging child becomes sullen and with-drawn, or irritable and a bully on the playground.
+A once bubbly and engaging child becomes sullen and withdrawn, or irritable and a bully on the playground.
 School tardiness or absence becomes frequent, and grades drop.
 A parent cannot seem to “get through” to a child to discuss what’s wrong, and tension in the family rises.

-Depression is a common and serious form of childhood mental disorder.
-Until as recently as the 1980s, doctors and others rarely considered that children could become depressed.
-But research has shown that they do, suffering many of the same symptoms that are seen in adults with a major depression, but also some that are unique to their age.
-When recognized early and diagnosed accurately, depression is highly responsive to treatment; still, each episode of this recurrent illness tends to increase the likelihood that episodes of illness will recur; and, thus, depression must be treated and managed with an eye toward the long term.
+Depression is a common and serious childhood mental health disorder.
+Until as recently as the 1980s, physicians and other specialists rarely considered that children could become depressed.
+But research has shown that they do, suffering many of the same symptoms that are seen in adults with major depression, but also some that are unique to their age.
+When recognized early and diagnosed accurately, depression is highly responsive to treatment; still, each episode of this illness tends to increase the likelihood that incidents of this chronic disease will recur; and, thus, depression must be treated and managed with an eye toward the long term.

 Several forms of depression affect children and adults alike.
-Major depression is characterized by specific signs and symptoms; suffering at least five of these symptoms for two weeks or more is a highly reliable marker of depression.
-In dysthymia, symptoms generally are less severe, but the illness is marked by a more chronic and persistent course; rather than shifting episodically into well-defined periods of depression, the child with dysthymia lives in world tinted a joyless gray.
+Specific signs and symptoms characterize major depression; suffering at least five of these symptoms for two weeks or more is a highly reliable marker of depression.
+In dysthymia, symptoms generally are less severe, but a more chronic and persistent course marks the illness.
+Rather than shifting episodically into distinct periods of depression, the child with dysthymia lives in world tinted a joyless gray.

 Child & Adolescent Depression FAQ

 Does my child have a mental health disorder?